 On February 3, 2022, the current receiver, who was acting as the operator, received the license to be the licensed operator.
-As such, on February 10, 2022, the tenant's lease was terminated, and we received \$0.2 million from the tenant as part of the settlement agreement which was recorded in total rental revenues in the condensed consolidated statements of operations for the three months ended March 31, 2022.
+As such, on February 10, 2022, the tenant's lease was terminated, and we received \$0.2 million from the tenant as part of the settlement agreement which was recorded in total rental revenues in the condensed consolidated statements of operations for the six months ended June 30, 2022.
 Concurrently, we entered into a new lease agreement with Pennington Gardens Operations LLC, the newly formed operating company for Pennington Gardens, which is a wholly owned subsidiary of SHOP TRS LLC, a recently formed wholly-owned taxable REIT subsidiary of Summit.
 As such, the operations of Pennington Gardens are consolidated in our financial statements beginning February 11, 2022, and all intercompany transactions have been eliminated.
-For the three months ended March 31, 2022, revenues from Pennington Gardens Operations are recorded under resident fees and services and costs are recorded under resident costs in the condensed consolidated statements of operations.
+For the three and six months ended June 30, 2022, revenues from Pennington Gardens Operations are recorded under resident costs in the condensed consolidated statements of operations.